rsharmaimenso/bubble-chart/README.md

 ### BubbleChart.dataPlotClick(event, handler)

-We are use this event function in dataset.
-There is following function we used...
+We use this event function in dataset.
+There are following function we used...

 Type: `Function`